 on June 2, 2021

-There a several reasons why someone might want to contest a loved one’s will.
-In Georgia’s probate process, a will can be challenged if the decedent was unduly influenced, if they lacked capacity when they signed the will, if the will itself is fraudulent or unlawfully altered, or if the will was executed improperly.
+There a several reasons why someone might want to contest a loved one’s last will and testament.
+In the Georgia probate process, a will can be challenged if the decedent was a victim of undue influence, if they lacked capacity when they signed the will, if the will itself is fraudulent or unlawfully altered, or if the will was executed improperly.
 But there are other factors to consider before embarking on the difficult process of contesting a will in court.

-If you believe your loved one’s will was altered or tampered with, you may be facing an uphill battle.
-“The joke I always tell is, ‘The problem with thieves is they’re not good savers,’” says Craig M. Frankel, an estate and trust litigation attorney in Atlanta.
+If you question the validity of a will of your loved one, you may be facing an uphill battle.
+“The joke I always tell is, ‘The problem with thieves is they’re not good savers,’” says Craig M. Frankel, an estate and trust litigation attorney at Gaslowitz Frankel law firm in Atlanta.
 “One of the issues, the humor aside, means, even if they took it, are you going to be able to recover it?”

-Here are some factors to consider that may help you decide if you should challenge a will.
+Here are some factors to consider that may help you decide if you should pursue a will dispute.

 Consider What’s in the Will

 If you’ve been written out of a will, the first question to consider is why that might have happened.
 “It may be that you were estranged,” Frankel says.
 “It may be that your sibling or whomever really did provide a lot of care and this is really what your parents wanted.
 It may be that your parents were not nice people or were angry at a child or a spouse.”

 The second thing to consider before filing a lawsuit, he adds, is what is actually included in the will.
 People often liquidate and monetize as they age, which means your parents may not have assets in their will that you might expect to be there.
 “Many, many times, at the end of life, you’re going to find—depending upon what state you live in—that there aren’t a huge amount of assets passing under the will, because there was a bank account or trust,” Frankel says.